gamajo/codeception-redirects/README.md

 vendor/bin/codecept run --env=staging --group=redirectsmyaccount
 ```

+### 307 Temporary Redirects

+The above example code also applies to checking for 307 Temporary Redirect, except the `seeTemporaryRedirectBetween()` method is used instead of `seePermanentRedirectBetween()`.

 ### Protocol Redirects

 Here's a Cest which checks protocol redirects, to see if a URL is forced to be served as `http://` or `https://`.